- Not Evaluated

 - Extinct in the Wild

 Please note.
 The Squirrel monkeys section is currently closed for redevelopment however visitors can see the troop from the outside walkway.
-A new habitat is currently being built for the troop and will open in time for February 2020’s half term week.
+A new habitat is currently being built for the troop and will open in time for Easter 2020 holiday.